khaors/geocompr/main.md

 ] and a growing number of actively developed packages which are designed to work in harmony with **sf** (Table \@ref(tab:revdep)).

 Table: (\#tab:revdep)The top 5 most downloaded packages that depend on sf, in terms of average number of downloads per day over the previous month.
-As of 2018-04-05 there are 68 packages which import sf.
+As of 2018-04-11 there are 69 packages which import sf.

 package    Downloads
 --------  ----------
-plotly          2225
+plotly          2136
-raster          1667
+raster          1604
-spData           966
+spdep            930
-spdep            908
+spData           924
-leaflet          753
+leaflet          739

 ## The history of R-spatial